Healthy recipes 3

 Introduction

-Introducing a unique dish that adds the aroma of authentic spices to mackerel nanbanzuke.
-The addition of authentic spices to the sour and sweet taste of traditional nanbanzuke creates a new, appetizing flavor.
-Characterized by a spicy and refreshing flavor, it is delicious even when cold, making it a perfect dish to prepare in advance.
+We would like to introduce you to a unique dish that combines mackerel nanbanzuke with the aroma of authentic spices.
+The addition of authentic spices to the sour and sweet taste of traditional Nanbanzuke creates a new, appetizing flavor.
+It has a spicy and refreshing flavor that is delicious even when cold, making it a perfect dish to prepare in advance.

 The appeal of mackerel curry nanbanzuke